NCCA Certifications for the Fitness Industry

 • To ensure that the program assesses the minimum proficiency level of the candidate.

-• To assure enough support and guidance by the certifying agencies to their certified professionals.
+• To ensure enough support and guidance from the certifying agencies to their certified professionals.

-• To make sure that agency protects its clients from incompetent trainers.
+• To make sure that the agency protects its clients from incompetent trainers.

 The National Commission for Certifying Agencies makes sure that the certifying agencies work in a regulated manner to extend utmost support to the candidates and ensure complete protection for the people by determining the skill level of the personal trainers.